jc141x/jc141-bash/setup/readme.md

 - Your system requires vulkan support to play a majority of our releases.
 Native ones are mostly playable without vulkan support.

 ### not supported
-   - NTFS, because the very different attrs system.
-   - LTS distros: Ubuntu (also malware), Mint, Elementary OS, Zorin OS, POP!
-OS, LXLE, Kubuntu, Lubuntu, Xubuntu, KDE Neon.
+   - Distros: Ubuntu (also malware), Kubuntu, Lubuntu, Xubuntu, Mint, Elementary OS, Zorin OS, POP!
+OS, LXLE, KDE Neon, SteamOS, Fedora Silverblue and OpenSUSE. (as well as any other distros based on them)
-   - Immutable os (SteamOS, Fedora Silverblue), because dependencies are hard to install.
-   - Third party programs which override config (Lutris).
+   - NTFS

 ### supported distros (click on one of the links)